Paramathic/optima/README.md

 bash scripts/run.sh
 ```

+For scheduling jobs on a cluster, you can use the [scripts/submit_jobs.sh](scripts/submit_jobs.sh) file.
+Please note that you need to

-**Note:** If your cluster does not have internet access, you can download the models and datasets using the `scripts/download_data.sh` script.
+**Note:** If your cluster does not have internet access, you can download the models and datasets using the `slim_local/scripts/download_data.sh` script.

 ## Experimental Results